coder-clan/edelweiss-parent/README.md

 ## Limitation

 The Snowflake ID algorithm is highly depending on System Clock.
 The System Clock should be accurate enough.
-Using a time server to synchronize the System Clock is strong recommended.
+Using a time-server to synchronize the System Clock is strong recommended.

 Different System Clock between nodes may cause two or more nodes use the same Machine ID. we could prevent this by increasing the System Clock accuracy or Increasing the life of machine ID(increasing the value of <code>
 coderclan.edelweiss.machineIdTtl</code>).
 The max difference of System Clocks allowed by The Edelweiss is (<code>
 coderclan.edelweiss.machineIdTtl</code> * <code>Constants.DEFAULT_INSTANCE_ID_TTL_MARGIN_RATE</code> + 1), unit: second.